 Find out more about choosing the best hiking socks to avoid blisters.

-Finding The Right Boots
+2. Finding The Right Boots For Preventing Blisters

-If possible wear the socks that you plan to walk in and don’t worry too much about the size of the boot you’re trying on, just make sure it fits correctly.
+If possible, wear the socks that you plan to walk in and don’t worry too much about the size of the boot you’re trying on, just make sure it fits correctly.
 This may mean you end up with a boot that is a different size to your usual footwear.

 As you try on the boot, make sure your foot is held in place correctly and is not moving around.
 Consider how the base of the boot feels under the ball of your foot.
 If it feels too hard you may wish to choose socks with more padding in this area.
 Alternatively, you could add insoles.
 Check for a secure fit around the ankle and heel, and make sure the padding of the tongue is good enough to prevent the laces from digging in.
 Many shops have a ramp that you can practice walking on to ensure your feet aren’t slipping inside your boots when you’re walking on an incline.